CloudSense-SPT/spt-ui-dev-task/readme.md

 The Orders component is composed of individual Order entries, each of which features a collapsed summary view, and an expanded content view.

 The collapsed view lists data relating to the order, a minimal milestone tracker, and a button link.
-The minimal milestone tracker includes on-hover tooltips (not featured).
+The minimal milestone tracker displays in-progress, completed, and alert states, as well as on-hover tooltips (not featured).

 The expanded view includes a full-size milestone-tracker, and a formatted table of related suborders.
 Each suborder entry lists its data and includes a button link.